outpaddling/LPJS/README.md

       593   11   18   2   2    10 bacon herring.acadix.biz 04-trim.lpjs
 ```

-Basic usability for brave souls willing to test alpha-quality
+Basic usability for those willing to test alpha-quality software
-software and provide feedback will be indicated by the first full
+and provide feedback will be indicated by the first full
 release, 0.1.0.
-Pre-releases beginning with 0.0.1 will follow the
-addition of essential core features.

 LPJS is currently being integrated with
 [SPCM (Simple, Portable Cluster Manager)](https://github.com/outpaddling/SPCM)